appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/designing-an-application/app-theming.md

 #### Background color

-Allows you to set the page's color / app's background (canvas).
-This customization option provides control over the backdrop, allowing you to create a specific ambiance or align with brand colors.
+Allows you to set the background colour of the page or application.
+This customization option provides control over the backdrop, allowing you to create a specific theme or align it with brand colors.

 #### Full color picker